linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.03.2025
+- Topic: Web4 Ecosystem
+- Directory: /posts/2025/March/11
+- Description: ``` Dive into the future of the internet with the Web4 ecosystem! 🚀 The Web4 Browser, Web4 Search, and Web4 App Store take you to a new dimension of digital experience. ✨ Discover Linkspreed® and Web4™ and see how the world of the web is changing.
+Are you ready to take the leap? 👨‍💻 #Web4 #FutureOfInternet #Tech #Innovation #DigitalTransformation #Linkspreed #Web4 ```

 ### 10.03.2025
 - Topic: Web4 - in 60 seconds
 - Directory: /posts/2025/March/10